slashrelativepath/relativepath.tech/README.md

 - `build.sh` script for local build automation
 - `test.sh` script for local testing automation
-- We need a `token` or `ssh-key` to actually deploy the site to GitHub Pages
-- After we have a working GH Pages pipeline, swap branch in `cicd.yaml` to trigger on push or pull request to "main"
 - Add a badge for CICD status visibility
 - Add badges for requirements visibility